West University Place, Texas: Public libraries

 The Harris County Public Library system operates the West University Branch Library in West University Place.
 The library opened in a section of the West University Community Center in 1942.
 As World War II continued the library was moved into the Reed and Yancey Realtors field office.
 After the war ended the library moved back into the community center.
 The current 6100 sqft library facility opened in 1963.

 Media

 The Houston Chronicle is the area regional newspaper.
 On Thursdays, residents receive the Bellaire/West U/River Oaks/Meyerland local section.

 The West University Examiner is a local newspaper distributed in the community.

-The West University Buzz, one of four magazines produced by The Buzz Magazines, is a monthly publication about people, products and services in the community.
-It is mailed free of charge to all residents the first week of each month.
+The West University Buzz is a monthly publication about people, products and services in the community.

 The Village News and Southwest News is a local newspaper distributed to houses and businesses in the community.

-InstantNewsWestU.com is a local online newspaper that covers information about the community.

-West University Essentials is a monthly informational magazine that is distributed to every mailbox in West University Place.

-West U Connections is a monthly community magazine focusing exclusively on the community and its residents.
-It is published by Embee Publishing, LLC.

-There was previously a newspaper called the West University Journal.
-Beverly Denver was the publisher and executive director.
-In 1999 Denver was seeking Chapter 7 bankruptcy.
-The filing did not initially include the newspaper but a 2000 amendment listed the newspaper.

 In the mid-20th century the community newspaper Southwestern Times served West U and surrounding communities.
 The paper was headquartered in Rice Village, and it served as an official publication for the city.